National Library of India

-The National Library of India is a library located in Belvedere Estate, Alipore, Kolkata, India.
+The National Library of India is a library located in the Belvedere Estate, Alipore, Kolkata, India.
 It is India's largest library by volume and public record.
 The National Library is under Ministry of Culture, Government of India.
-Currently, Dr. Prof. Ajay Pratap Singh working as Director General (additional) who is Director General of Raja Ram Mohan Roy Library Foundation, Kolkata since 2020.
 The library is designated to collect, disseminate and preserve printed material produced within India.
-With a collection in excess of 2.2 million books and records, it is the largest in the country.
-Before independence, it was the official residence of Governor-General of India.
+With a collection in excess of 2.5 million books and records, it is the largest in the country.

-The National Library is a result of the merging of the public library with the Imperial Library—several government libraries.
-The National Library (1953), then the Imperial Library housed several foreign (British) and Indian titles and was open to the public.
-It collects book, periodicals, and titles in virtually all the Indian languages while the special collections in the National Library of India house at least fifteen languages.
-The Hindi department has books that date back all the way to the nineteenth century and the first ever books printed in that language.
-The collections break down and consist of 86,000 maps and 3,200 manuscripts.